Inside Windsor Castle: the Queen’s favourite royal residence

 To the south of the castle lies the Great Park, which is around 1,800 acres and contains the Long Walk, a three-mile avenue leading from the castle entrance.
 The elm trees that once flanked this avenue were originally planted by King Charles II in 1685, but these trees were replaced by younger ones in 1945.

 At the far end of the Long Walk is the Copper Horse statue, which George IV commissioned in memory of his father George III.
 VictorianWeb describes the monument as “a milestone in British equestrian sculpture” as it was “probably the most important of the works which helped revive the craft of bronze casting in Britain”.

 Red Deer are often spotted in the castle grounds.
 A population of around 500 roam freely around the Deer Park enclosure, according to the Windsor Great Park website.
-It says the current herd “are all descendants of 40 hinds and two stags that were introduced in 1979” by Prince Philip, the Duke of Edinburgh.
+It says the current herd “are all descendants of 40 hinds and two stags that were introduced in 1979” by Prince Philip.